 Many well-meaning coaches and enthusiasts will tell you to get started in voiceover you should concentrate your efforts on audiobook.
-However, considering a bulk of your job voicing the endless supply of books from Amazon (via Audible aka ACX) is the time devoted to producing and editing.
-Audiobooks typically demand three to five times more time than solely recording the narration.
-I’d only recommend you start with audiobook if you intend to become a recording engineer, rather than a professional voice talent.
-And I ONLY recommend you pursue audiobook as a genre if it’s truly your passion.
+However, considering a bulk of the job of voicing the endless supply of books Amazon (aka Audible, aka ACX) want voiced requires more time devoted to production and editing than actually voice acting.
+I’d only recommend you start here if you intend to become a recording engineer, rather than a voiceover.

-However, you may quickly discover doing so will only serve to overwhelm and frustrate you.
-In fact, you might never want to hear another voiceover again as long as you live after spending 70-some odd hours editing a book it took you 25 hours to voice; a book you didn’t even like reading in the first place!
-Audiobook better be a passion of yours if you head down this path.
-Nevertheless, I wouldn’t recommend you attempt to establish your voiceover career here.
-The degree of difficulty is simply too steep, and all for an outcome you couldn’t have possibly intended.
+I would never recommend you begin with audiobook if you’re just starting out, because you may quickly discover doing so will only serve to overwhelm and frustrate you.
+In fact, you might never want to hear another voiceover again as long as you live after that, especially after spending 70-some odd hours editing a book you didn’t like reading in the first place!
+Audiobook better be a passion of yours if you head down this path, but I wouldn’t recommend you attempt to establish your voiceover career here.
+The degree of difficulty is far too steep.

-In any case, you’re always expected to offer your very best, regardless if you just starting out, or you’re an established professional.
-And commercial work offers all manner of voice talent the greatest rate of return in the shortest amount of time.
-It’s generally considered the genre you’re most encouraged to master first in the voice-over industry.
+In any case, you’re always expected to offer your very best, whether it’s through consistently offering quality auditions, your performance during a session, or through your demos.
+This is the case regardless if you’re only just starting out, or whether you’re an established professional.
+Commercial work offers the greatest rate of return and in the shortest amount of time, whether you’re union or not.
+It’s generally the primary genre in the voice industry you’re most encouraged to master first.

 This article originally appeared in The Huffington Post: